 Chartering a private helicopter, whether for quick transport or a family vacation experience, has always been popular with luxury travel clientele.
 And of course, it goes without saying that there are a myriad of precautions put in place to ensure the safety of helicopter passengers.

 Regulations to Know When Chartering Private Helicopters

 On a private helicopter, the pilot-in-command (or PIC)’s role is of the utmost importance.
 Contrary to the practices of private jets or commercial flights, the FAA’s Helicopter Flying Handbook grants the helicopter pilot full jurisdiction “to make sound, safe decisions throughout the flight.”
-The pilot must also conduct a thorough pre-flight inspection and regular maintenance.
-In the FAA’s manual for safe helicopter charter, they cite the National Transportation Safety Board (NTSB)’s finding that “approximately 80 percent of all aviation accidents are caused by pilot error, the human factor.”

-Furthermore, private jets have to reckon with a new mandate as of January 2020.
-In accordance with ADS-B, all jets must be outfitted with technology that automatically reports the location of the aircraft.
-This law does not extend to helicopter charters.
+There are also a few aviation regulations that apply to commercial vehicles and private jets but don’t extend to helicopter travel.
+A fixed-wing aircraft, whether a private jet or commercial vehicle, must follow the regulations set out by 14 CFR 91 - General Operating and Flight Rules.
+Furthermore, private jets have to reckon with a new mandate as of January 2020, which says all jets must be outfitted with technology that automatically reports the location of the aircraft.
+This law does not apply to helicopter charters.

-Lastly, helicopter charters are not required to have a black box the way commercial aviation vehicles are.
+Finally, helicopter charters are not required to have a black box the way commercial aviation vehicles are.
 These black boxes are meant to record the happenings in flight in the event of a crash.

 What to Ask the Operator Before You Charter

-The FAA’s Helicopter Flying Handbook implies that the bulk of the responsibility in terms of maintaining the helicopter, making decisions in the air, and determining flight conditions pre-flight, lies with the pilot.
+The FAA’s Helicopter Flying Handbook implies that the bulk of the responsibility in terms of maintaining the helicopter, making decisions in the air, and determining flight conditions pre-flight, lie with the pilot.
 As a result, the best practice is to have a candid and open line of communication with your pilot prior to your helicopter charter.

+In many chartering instances, the charterer has a long-standing rapport with the pilot.
+But whether or not you know the pilot beforehand, you can present him or her with standards that will make you feel safe.
 Before boarding a helicopter, ask that your pilot check with the local police department to see if they are flying their helicopters in current conditions.
 You can also ask about how weather implications are impacting commercial airline and private jet flights.